Block Based and WIM Based Images in Winclone 7 and later

 Winclone 7 (and later) has the ability to create Winclone images in either file-based (WIM) or block-based mode.
-This article explains the difference and information on selecting the correct format.
+This article explains the difference between the two and provides information on selecting the correct format.

 File-Based (WIM) Image Format

 WIM format creates a Winclone image by creating an archive of all the files on a Windows volume.
-All of metadata (such as security descriptors and permissions) are archived with the file data as well.
-If you have a large number of files on your Boot Camp partition, it can take a long time to create and restore WIM images since the drive must operate on each file.
+All of metadata (e.g., security descriptors and permissions) are archived with the file data as well.
+If you have a large number of files on your Boot Camp partition, it can take a long time to create and restore WIM images, since the drive must operate on each file.
 Also, if there is any file corruption (either in the files or in the metadata), the image creation may fail.
 CHKDSK does not check all files on the disk, so these errors might not be caught when checking the disk.

-One distinct advantage of the file-based image format is that you can restore images regardless of the physical block size of the disk.
-In block based imaging, the image must be restored on to a drive with the same physical block size as the drive from which it was created.
-With File-based imaging, you can restore the image to any drive regardless of the physical block size.
+One distinct advantage of the file-based image format is that images can be restored regardless of the physical block size of the disk.
+In block-based imaging, the image must be restored on to a drive with the same physical block size as the drive from which it was created.
+With file-based imaging, you can restore the image to any drive regardless of the physical block size.

 With Winclone 7 and later, WIM images also allow incremental updates, which can save time and space when making periodic images of the same device.

 Block-Based Image Format